chaplinjs/chaplin/docs/chaplin.view.md

 In addition to Backbone’s `events` hash and the `delegateEvents` method, Chaplin has the `delegate` method to register user input handlers.
 The declarative `events` hash doesn’t work well for class hierarchies when several `initialize` methods register their own handlers.
 The programatic approach of `delegate` solves these problems.

-Also, `@model.bind()` should not be used directly.
-Chaplin has `@modelBind()` which forces the handler context so the handler can be removed automatically on view disposal.
-When using Backbone’s naked `bind`, you have to deregister the handler manually to clear the reference from the model to the view.
+Also, `@model.on()` should not be used directly.
+Backbone has `@listenTo(@model, ...)` which forces the handler context so the handler can be removed automatically on view disposal.
+When using Backbone’s naked `on`, you have to deregister the handler manually to clear the reference from the model to the view.

 ## Features und purpose